Provide high quality (nutrition and taste) meals to dorm students and others in the most cost effective manner while remaining safe and compliant.

 *Child prices are for children ages 5 to 12.
 Children under 5 eat free.

 Dining services offer buffet, self-service style dining experience for students, commuters, faculty, staff and visitors.
 Meal plans are required for all students living on campus.
 Payment for all others can be by cash or charged to their campus account.

 ID cards are required to enter the dining hall for breakfast, lunch and dinner.
-Meal plans are not transferable and lost or missing ID cards may be replaced through the Student Life Department.
+Meal plans are not transferable and lost or missing ID cards may be replaced through the Student Development Department.